tkotani/test/README.md

 After you have installed git (version control software), you can get ecalj package by
-\>git clone https://github.com/tkotani/ecalj.git # Get source code
+>git clone https://github.com/tkotani/ecalj.git # Get source code
 for ecalj. or get it in the form *.zip from the page https://github.com/tkotani/ecalj
 (push zip button).
 I recommend you to use git, to check your changes (\>git diff), and know version id.
 After you did the above git clone command, a directory ecalj/ appears (under the directory at which you did git clone).

-Let use assume that you have ~/ecalj/ and ~/bin/ at your home directory.
-(All under ~/ecalj are described with relative path.
-Thus you can put ecalj/ anywhere.
-If you like to use a directory instead of ~/bin/, you have to set "BINDIR=" in ~/ecalj/InstallAll.foobar.).

 We can check history of ecalj code development by "\>gik --all" at ecalj/ directory after you did git clone.